wdthem/ThreeXPlusOne/README.md

 * If it is odd, multiply it by 3 and add 1
 * Repeat until an infinite loop is reached of 4, 2, 1

-This means that (in theory) all selected positive integers result in the inifinite loop.
+This means that (in theory) all selected positive integers result in the infinite loop.
 When running the algorithm on many positive integers and plotting the generated numbers as a Directed Graph, all number series lead to a root of 4, 2, 1.
 Where numbers are shared in the series, branching occurs.

 ## What does this app do?